synrais/ArduinoOBI-Auto-RP2040/README.md

 ## Auto-Unlock

-If a battery is locked (and not dead), the monitor performs a charger-style unlock sequence automatically:
+If a battery is locked (and not dead), the monitor performs a charger-style unlock sequence automatically.
+There are two stages:

-1. Power-cycles the bus to reset the BMS firmware
+### Stage 1 — Error reset (yellow)
-2. Sends the standard error-reset command
+The monitor power-cycles the bus, sends the standard `DA 04` error-reset command, then re-checks all three checksums.
+This handles the most common lock conditions where the BMS can self-correct in a single pass.
+If it works, done.
+If checksums are still bad, move to Stage 2.
+If the lock persists for a non-checksum reason, the LED turns red — retrying the same command won't help.

-3. Re-checks all three checksums
+### Stage 2 — Frame write (purple)

-It tries up to **5 times**, waiting a little longer between each attempt.
-You can watch it work in real time — each attempt prints the checksum results so you can see exactly when it clears.
-A battery that unlocks on attempt 2 is completely normal.
+If checksums remain corrupt after the reset, the BMS cannot self-repair them.
+The monitor reads the battery's own live data frame, recalculates the correct checksum values from the actual data already stored, and writes the corrected frame back to the BMS.
+Only the checksum bytes are changed — cycle count, capacity, health history, and all other data are left completely untouched.
+The result is read back and verified before declaring success.
+This stage is attempted once.
+If it fails, the LED turns red.

-If all 5 attempts fail, the LED turns **red**.
-Failure code 15 (BMS dead) skips unlock entirely — those packs cannot be recovered this way.
+Failure code 15 (BMS dead) skips both stages entirely — those packs cannot be recovered this way.

 ---